NuriaAmezaga/Data-Engineering/README.md

 To automate the execution of our data collection and processing tasks, I utilized GCP's Cloud Scheduler.
 This fully managed cron job service allowed us to schedule our Cloud Functions to run at predetermined intervals, guaranteeing that Gans always has access to the most recent data without manual intervention.

-## Conclusion

-The focus of most e-scooter companies is sustainable mobility: they are on the good side of the dichotomy between Battery Electric Vehicles (BEV) versus Internal Combustion Engine Vehicles (ICEV).
-Most of their marketing efforts push the eco-friendly narrative: this is how they acquire new users and gain good press from citizens encountering scooters around the city.

-However, Gans has seen that its operational success depends on something more mundane: having its scooters parked where users need them.

 ### Key Learnings and Deliverables